Oppenheimer lifts FLEETCOR Technologies Inc. [FLT] price estimate. Who else is bullish?

 Trading performance analysis for FLT stock

-FLEETCOR Technologies Inc. [FLT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.98.
-With this latest performance, FLT shares gained by 9.00% in over the last four-week period, additionally sinking by -15.88% over the last 6 months – not to mention a rise of 2.25% in the past year of trading.
+FLEETCOR Technologies Inc. [FLT] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.35.
+With this latest performance, FLT shares gained by 12.24% in over the last four-week period, additionally sinking by -15.24% over the last 6 months – not to mention a drop of -4.13% in the past year of trading.

 FLEETCOR Technologies Inc. [FLT]: A deeper dive into fundamental analysis